-Practitioners should consider the effect of subsequent events occurring between the end of the reporting period and the date of the limited assurance report that may influence the sustainability statements and the limited assurance report.
+Practitioners should consider the effect of subsequent events occurring between the end of the reporting period and the date of the assurance report that may influence the sustainability statements and the assurance report.

-Practitioners are not required to perform any procedures regarding the information after the date of their report.
-However, if they become aware in the next year of a fact that, had it been known to them at the date of their report, could have led them to amend their conclusion, they should discuss the matter with management and/or those charged with governance and/or take appropriate action as circumstances dictate.
+Practitioners are not required to perform any procedures regarding the sustainability information after the date of their report.
+However, if they become aware of a fact that, had it been known to them at the date of their report, could have led them to amend their conclusions, they should discuss the matter with management and/or those charged with governance and/or take appropriate action as circumstances dictate.

-23. Information accompanying the sustainability statements in financial statements and management report
+23. Information accompanying the sustainability statements

-Practitioners should read the financial statements and the management report with a view to identifying material inconsistencies with the sustainability statements, including disclosures provided pursuant to Article 8 of the Taxonomy Regulation.
+Practitioners should read the financial statements and the management report with a view to identifying inconsistencies with the sustainability statements, including disclosures provided pursuant to Article 8 of the Taxonomy Regulation.
 In case of material inconsistencies, practitioners should discuss with the management of the entity and where appropriate, those charged with governance and take appropriate action if material inconsistencies are not addressed.
-Communication with statutory auditors is also applicable in this situation (see section 12).
+Communication with statutory auditors is also applicable in this situation (see paragraph 12).